If more absorbency is needed, here are some options.

 Bubblebubs cotton muslin flat 70x75cm 150g

-Designer Bums snap in insert 65g anchor insert 145g
+Designer Bums small snap in insert 65g large anchor insert 145g

 Real Nappies Crawler prefold 251g